 Cloves are an all natural pain reliever.
 Simply taking a whole organic clove and grounding it into a fine powder and then combining it with a high quality extra virgin olive oil and gently rubbing it onto baby’s gums.
-You can also use Clove Essential Oil ( a very very tiny amount as this is a very hot essential oil ), mixed for dilution with extra virgin olive oil or coconut oil and rub onto gums.
-Hello homemade and all-natural baby pain relieving ointment!
+You can also use Clove Essential Oil ( a very very tiny amount as this is a very hot essential oil – we call this “residue” which is simply touching the top of the bottle and using the small amount of residue on your fingertip as your application ), mixed for dilution with extra virgin olive oil or coconut oil and rub onto gums.
+Homemade and all-natural baby pain relieving ointment!
 Line the outside of the jaw with Lavender essential oil to calm and soothe baby and the tension occurring within the jaw and gum line.
 If baby has a fever in conjunction with the teething discomfort, the essential oil combination is layered lavender, then peppermint along the hair line of the forehead and back of the neck.

 Another Alternative ~ Homeopathic Teething Tablets